chachoutaieb/encoding_energy_co2/README.md

 ```

-###### Note : On the GPU platform, the max bit depth for x264 is 8-bit.
+**Note : On the GPU platform, the max bit depth for x264 is 8-bit.
 For this purpose all video with 10-bit are encoded automatically with a pixel format of 8-bit for this codec.
-You can find more information about that here that (https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new)
+You can find more information about that [here](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new)